 Select some beautiful serving pieces such as she is unlikely to get for herself.

-Consider culinary traditions in your home, or that of her husband’s family, and go beyond the obvious.
+Consider culinary traditions in your home, or that of her spouse’s family, and go beyond the obvious.
 For example, I know of a family that hands down the same sourdough starter from one generation to the next.
 And please don’t leave your daughter without excellent spices and herbs from a retailer who specializes in this field.
 Alternatively, provide her with healthy, attractively potted herbs, ready for her windowsill.